 An 85 flex rating isn’t super high-performance, but these boots will still get you through many freeride situations.

-How to Choose the Best Freeride Ski Boots in 2022
+How to Choose the Best Freeride Ski Boots

 Keep the following factors in mind when shopping for the best freeride ski boots to meet your needs as a skier.